-Norma Peterson, sister-in-law of missing Bolingbrook mother, Stacy Peterson, is the Executive Director of Document the Abuse which houses the work of the late domestic violence advocate Susan Murphy Milano, specifically, the Evidentiary Abuse Affidavit (EAA).
+Norma Peterson, the sister-in-law of the missing Bolingbrook mother, Stacy Peterson, is the Executive Director of Document the Abuse which houses the work of the late domestic violence advocate Susan Murphy Milano, specifically, the Evidentiary Abuse Affidavit (EAA).

-Norma has appeared on Crime Watch Daily with Chris Hansen on the OWN Network, has been featured on a Snapped episode aired on Oxygen channel, and will appear on an upcoming show updating Stacy Peterson’s missing persons case.
+Norma has appeared on Crime Watch Daily with Chris Hansen on the OWN Network, featured on a Snapped episode aired on Oxygen channel, and will appear on an upcoming show updating Stacy Peterson’s missing persons case.

 About Document the Abuse and the Evidentiary Abuse Affidavit: …“the EAA helps victims of abuse, stalking, or harassment.
 It can be used for anyone in a situation which has the potential for harm to an individual, be it physical, sexual, psychological or financial.”
 The EAA relates the victim’s story, history, and experiences if anything should happen that they cannot speak for themselves.